icpc/ccs-specs/Contest_Control_System_Requirements.md

 | `/runs`          | `run_time`                   |
 | `/awards`        | All required elements.       |

+#### Access Restrictions

+The following access restrictions must apply to GETs on the API
+endpoints:

+  - The `public` role can only access the `/problems` endpoint after the contest has started.
+That is, before contest start `/problems` returns an empty array for clients with the `public` role.
+  - The `backup` element of the `/teams` endpoint requires the `admin` or `analyst` role for access.
+  - The `desktop` and `webcam` elements of the `/teams` endpoint are available for the `public` role only when the scoreboard is not frozen.
+  - The `entry_point` and `files` elements of the `/submissions` endpoint are accessible only for clients with `admin` or `analyst` role.
+The `reaction` element is available to clients with `public` role only when the contest is not frozen.
+  - For clients with the `public` role the `/judgements` and `/runs` endpoints must not include judgements or runs for submissions received while the scoreboard is frozen.
+This means that all judgements and runs for submissions received before the scoreboard has been frozen will be available immediately, and all judgements and runs for submissions received after the scoreboard has been frozen will be available immediately after the scoreboard has been thawed.
+  - For clients with the `public` role the `/clarifications` endpoint must only contain replies from the jury to all teams, that is, messages where both `from_team_id` and `to_team_id` are `null`.
+For clients with the `team` role the `/clarifications` endpoint must only contain their own clarifications (sent or received) and public clarifications.
+  - For clients with the `public` role the `/awards` and `/scoreboard` endpoints must not include information from judgements of submissions received after the scoreboard freeze until it has been thawed.

 ### Scoreboard Data File

 The CCS must be capable of generating an external file containing the